HectorCorbellini/codefolio-hub/README.md

 # Héctor Corbellini's Portfolio

-A modern, responsive portfolio website built with React, TypeScript, and Tailwind CSS to showcase my skills, projects, and experience as an AI fullstack developer.
+A modern, responsive portfolio website built with React, TypeScript, and Tailwind CSS to showcase my skills, projects, and experience as an AI fullstack developer specialized in Clean Code and Clean Architecture excellence.

 ## 🚀 Live Demo

-Visit the live portfolio at [https://codefolio-hub-main-52gud7zc2-hector-corbellinis-projects.vercel.app](https://codefolio-hub-main-52gud7zc2-hector-corbellinis-projects.vercel.app)
+Visit the live portfolio at [https://hc-portfolio.netlify.app](https://hc-portfolio.netlify.app)

 ## ✨ Features